hannahfryer/TopDEG-pipeline/README.md

 - **`top_100_gene_details.csv`**: Detailed metadata for the top 100 genes retrieved from the NCBI Gene database.

 ### **3. KEGG KO Assignment Checker**
-Before running the script, make sure to update the `prefix` variable to match the organism in your dataset.
+If not using the sample data, before running the script, make sure to update the 'prefix' variable directly to match the organism in your dataset.
+Open `interactive_volcano_plot.py` and locate the following line which is set to default:

 ```
 prefix = "psat"
 ```